Screenshot Beautifier

 Solid colours use Canvas fillRect.
 Linear and radial gradients use createLinearGradient and createRadialGradient with user-tunable colour stops.
 Mesh-style backgrounds stack two or three radial gradients to approximate the soft Instagram-style look.

-Canvas's shadowBlur, shadowColor, shadowOffsetX, and shadowOffsetY properties are set on the context before drawing the screenshot's rounded-rectangle path.
+Canvas's shadowBlur, shadowColor, and shadowOffsetY properties are set on the context before drawing the screenshot's rounded-rectangle path.
 The browser handles the actual blur calculation natively, which is GPU-accelerated on most modern systems.

 Yes.
 Drop several files in, set one consistent style, and the tool applies it to each.
 Download individually or as a ZIP.